nicorithner/b2-mod-final/TASKS.md

     When I click on that link
       - [x] I'm returned to the flights index page
       - [x] And I no longer see that passenger listed under that flight

+#### User Story 4, Passengers Index Page
+As a visitor
+When I visit a passengers index page ('/passengers')
+- [x] I see names of all passengers
+  - [x] And next to the passengers name, I see the number of flights that the passenger has